Home » PowerShell » Find AD Groups I am member of

 gpresult /v

-Above command in command prompt, get set of policy applied for given user. /v option is to get detailed verbose information as below
+Above command in command prompt, get set of policy applied for a given user. /v option is to get detailed verbose information as below

 gpresult - find ad groups am i in